derekmc/lisp-markup/README.md

 Lisp2Markup is a markup templating tool written in javascript.

-The two most notable features of List2Markup are the lisp mentality of code as data, and a macro system that takes advantage of this approach to facilitate powerful and intuitive template macros written in javascript.
+The two most notable features of List2Markup are its use of the lisp mentality of code as data, and a macro system that takes advantage of this to facilitate powerful and intuitive template macros written in javascript.
  * __Lisp mentality:__ Code as data.
    * Lisp2Markup allows you to use a javascript string in lisp syntax as your template, or build your template programmatically using javascript lists.
    * When javascript lists are used, templates may be written as JSON datastructures.
 Templates written this way still closely resemble lisp code.